 - Pitavastatin calcium (Livalo) 4 mg, one pill daily

-- Placebo for pitavastatin calcium (Livalo), one pill daily Pitavastatin calcium (Livalo) is a statin that has been approved by the US Food and Drug Administration for the treatment of high cholesterol, even though not all participants in the trial have high levels of cholesterol, as per the trial design.
-Advice on healthy diet and exercise is given to all participants in the trial.
+- Placebo for pitavastatin calcium (Livalo), one pill daily Pitavastatin calcium (Livalo) is a statin that has been approved by the US Food and Drug Administration for the treatment of high cholesterol, even though not all participants in the trial had high levels of cholesterol, as per the trial design.
+Advice on healthy diet and exercise was given to all participants in the trial.
 Pitavastatin calcium (Livalo) has been shown to be safe in individuals taking antiretroviral (ART) medications.

 - The REPRIEVE Mechanistic Substudy (ACTG A5333s)